Help protect your lake's water quality!

 - As a volunteer you will learn more about lake science (limnology).

-- You’ll be able to take Secchi disk transparency readings, qualitative water assessments, and possibly collect total phosphorous and chlorophyll-a samples.
+- You’ll be able to take Secchi disk transparency readings, qualitative water assessments, and possibly collect total nitrogen, total phosphorous, and chlorophyll-a samples.

 - By analyzing your samples and summarizing the information that you collect, we will be able to assess the changes in water quality at your lake.